Last updated on April 7th, 2018

 Interesting facts about mobile phones, punctual railways, chopsticks, Tsunami etc

-#57.
-Outside of Japan, the Japanese are found in majority in Brazil (Read some interesting facts about Brazil.)
+57. Outside of Japan, the Japanese are found in the majority in Brazil (Read some interesting facts about Brazil.)

 Atomic weapon attacks, national anthem, Internet usage etc

-#63.
-Tokyo, the capital of Japan, is second most expensive city to live in.
+63. Tokyo, the capital of Japan, is the second most expensive city to live in.

 Japan – country at a glance